Code-Institute-Submissions/the-shamans-cat/README.md

 The website is informative to any user coming to the site wanting to know more about shamanic energy-healing.
-‘Shaman’ is in the name of the website and along with other keywords in the site i.e. “Energy-healing” and “The Four Winds” so search engines will pick up on these too.
+‘Shaman’ is in the name of the website and along with other keywords in the site i.e. “shaman, shamanic, shamanic healer, energy healing, healer, Inca shamanism, Q'ero, Qero”  so search engines will pick up on these too.
 These types of visitors could also become clients.

-#### The design goals of the website are:
+### The design goals of the website are:
 - that it is both engaging and inspiring keeping potential clients on the site.
 - The site has good quality images and a simplistic uncluttered feel to it.
-The client is not overwhelmed with information, yet can find what they need easily from the navigation bar.
+The client is not overwhelmed with information, yet can find what they need easily from the navigation bar and accordian sections.
 - In addition, the site is intuitive and user friendly (as many of the users will not be that technically competent.)
 - The use of colourful visual elements and inspiring articles is directing the potential client to contact the shamanic practitioner.
 - The images help tell the story that is in the articles and any text on the pictures is clear and easy to read.
+- The site is developed using the mobile-first approach to ensure users on all devices have a good user-exerpience when visiting the site.
+The site will be tested as new elements and formating are added to ensure this is acheived.

+## UX Scope - What are we doing to achieve the goals set in strategy plane?

+To support the business objective the following elements, need to be included in the website:
+- Online presence
+    * Establish a brand so easily distinguishable from competition
+        * Use a Jaguar image – The shaman’s cat….. is a jaguar (need an explanation somewhere for title)
+        * Logo of Jaguar silhouette
+        * Favicon of same Jaguar silhouette

+- Create trust by establishing credentials of the shamanic practitioner and inspiring confidence in the potential clients, so they book a session:
+    * Why someone might benefit from a shamanic-healing session?
+    * Explanation of shamanic energy-healing, including video
+    * What the client might expect from a shamanic energy-healing session
+    * About the shamanic energy-healing practitioner, including their training and experience
+    * Testimonials
+    * Gallery of photos showing the practitioner in training and other shamanic related photos.
+- Rates – pricing and FAQs
+- Contact - Contact Form with privacy statement.

 ___
 ### User stories